Lorefist5/Excel/Excel.Library/Attributes/README.md

 ### **IndexOrder**
 - Sets the order in which properties are written to the Excel file when exporting data.
 Lower numbers are written first.
+## **Index of header**
+- Specifies the index of the header in the Excel file.
+This is useful when the header is in the same column in each excel you read.
 ### **DefaultValue**
 - Specifies a default value to use when the Excel cell is empty or null during import.